| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 his patients and his profession, and said that he would be sorely missed.

+after someone, he was that kind of person.
 The village was reminded of its World War Two experiences by the 60th

 Anniversary of the commencement of the bombardment of this country by